tarasowski/backend/_enchiridion/006_enchiridion-of-html.md

 > The essence of responsive design is that you need to use relative sizes instead of fixed pixels.
 By doing so you can create fully responsive and fluent designs.
 Paddings, margins, widths, heights, images and grids they all must have relative sizes.

+* When you start creating HTML from scratch, you need to do:

+1) Define the lowest common denominator a baseline device (e.g. mobile, tablet, desktop, kindle, alexa)
+2) Define a data model and make it visible `<pre>JSON.stringify()</pre>`
+3) Design basic structure with `<div>`'s and HTML5 sematic blocks for a baseline device
+4) Add layout markup and stylesheeets for structural layout `.container` with breakpoints
+5) Add presentational stylesheets for a baseline device
+6) Add behavior (scripts, css hover, onclick(), oninput() etc.)
+7) Add presentational stylesheets for other devices